If you love art, you will love Borghese Gallery in Rome.

 If you are close to a Metro station, board Line ‘A’ and get down at the Spagna Station, which is closest to the Gallery.

 Once you exit the station, you can follow the signage towards the Gallery while taking in the Roman air.

 This 1.5 km (almost a mile) long walk to the art Museum is a bit of an uphill climb.

-The other option is to get down at the Barberini Metro station, a 20-minute walk can also get you to the Borghese Gallery.
+The other option is to get down at the Barberini Metro station, which is also around 20-minute walk from Borghese Gallery.

 If bus is your preferred mode of transport, get onto Bus no. 52 or 53.